ibm-cloud-docs/Registry/index.md

 {:shortdesc}

 The {{site.data.keyword.Bluemix_notm}} console includes a brief Quick Start.
 To find out more about how to use the {{site.data.keyword.Bluemix_notm}} console, see [Monitoring the vulnerability of images](registry_ui.html).

+Do not put personal information in your container images, image names, namespace names, or any description fields; for example, in registry tokens.
+{:tip}

 ## Install the {{site.data.keyword.registrylong_notm}} CLI